 - Ready - Ready is a national public service advertising (PSA) campaign designed to educate and empower Americans to prepare for and respond to emergencies including natural and man-made disasters.
 Ready and its Spanish language version Listo ask individuals to do three key things: (1) build an emergency supply kit, (2) make a family emergency plan and (3) be informed about the different types of emergencies that could occur and their appropriate responses.

 - What Happened to MY World?
 Helping Children Cope with Natural Disaster and Catastrophe - Resources and materials from Bright Horizons Family Solutions on children and stress, including suggestions of ways to support children during difficult times.

 - Children's Environmental Health Network (CEHN) - The Network is a national multi-disciplinary organization whose mission is to protect the fetus and the child from environmental health hazards and promote a healthy environment.
 The Network provides information on the issue of children's environmental health and links to sources of information and resources in the field.

-- Environmental Working Group (EWG): Health/Toxics: Child Health - When it comes to chemical exposure, children aren't just miniature adults.
+- Environmental Working Group (EWG) - Nation's leading environmental health research and advocacy organization - with a mission to serve as a watchdog to see that Americans get facts in order to make healthier choices and enjoy a cleaner environment.
+When it comes to chemical exposure, children aren't just miniature adults.
 Their developing bodies are vulnerable to toxic harm from small doses received at the wrong time.
 Information provided about arsenic in wood, mercury, lead, Bisphenol A, pesticides and more.